Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 === GAT+Edge
-The standard @gat architecture only focusses on node features, and so we extend this architecture to update edge features, include them in the attention calculation, and use them to also update the node features.
+The standard @gat @gat-paper architecture only focusses on node features, and so we extend this architecture to update edge features, include them in the attention calculation, and use them to also update the node features.

 First, updated edge features are calculated identically to @symgatedgcn (@eq:edge_features).